reaktor/hy-rule-genai/PART4 - Cursor/README.md

 Attach the correct event handlers to each of the buttons (handleNumberClick, handleDecimalClick, handleOperatorClick, handleEqualsClick, handleClearClick, handleDeleteClick)
 ```

 After this modification, the calculator "should" work.
-While at it, test out the calculator between generated code to check if the feature works as it should.
-Don't worry if you notice any bugs - we will fix them in the next part.
+In some cases, Cursor might create a buggy version of the `computeValue` function.

 #### Fix bugs using Cursor

-You might notice, that the calculator application is not working as expected.
-You might have observed the following issues:
+You can use Cursor to try and see if it can correct the bugs, by providing it some context, e.g. "When calculating 5 + 5 and pressing Equals, I'm presented with an error.
+Help me debug the issue.".
+For instance, you might observe the following issues:

 - Clicking a single number multiple times does not show e.g. 313
 - Clicking "=" does absolutely nothing
+- Clicking "=" shows "ERROR" and the computation is not working.
 - The UI does not update as expected.

-Cursor is very handy at finding and fixing bugs.
-Try to describe some of the bugs mentioned above to see, what kind of fixes it suggests for you.
+#### Conclusions

+The end!
+In this part, we created a functional (hopefully almost working) calculator app using Cursor's autocomplete and chat functionality.
+Don't worry if you didn't manage to create a working one -- it takes time to perfect the prompts.
+Also - as the calculator uses the RPM algorithm, the LLM can get that part wrong.
+Fortunately, Cursor provides an intuitive way of diagnosing and correcting bugs.